Healthy Homes Assessment Te Marua

 Home Assessments Te Marua for Rental Properties

-There are a myriad of things to look over during a home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are many concerns to check during a house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy services ruling can be significant for property managers and landlords.
-For expert assistance, get in touch today and book your rental property house assessment.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can be significant for property managers and landlords.
+For expert guidance, contact us today and book your rental properties house evaluation.

 home assessments for rental properties